 The Importance of Salting the Chicken Ahead

 What Rodgers is really doing here is called "dry brining."
 One to three days before roasting, you rub the chicken all over with a generous amount of salt and then leave it, loosely covered, in the fridge.
-As the chicken sits, the salt dissolves into a brine, which gradually gets absorbed into the chicken, seasoning and tenderizing the meat from the inside out.
+As the chicken sits, the salt dissolves into a brine, which gradually gets absorbed into the chicken, seasoning and tenderizing the meat from the outside in.
 The skin also has a chance to dry out, which makes it crispier once roasted.

-The larger your chicken, the longer it's best to let it dry brine.
+The larger your chicken, the longer it's best to let it dry-brine.
 For an average grocery store roasting chicken of a little over four pounds, I aim for a full three days of dry-brining.

 Safely Flipping the Bird

 Rodgers calls for flipping the bird twice during cooking, which sometimes makes me want to flip a different kind of bird.
 The flips help the chicken to roast more evenly and develop a crispy skin, but turning a hot chicken in a pan full of simmering fat and chicken juice is an awkward proposal at best.